Who is my academic advisor?

 When can I enroll in courses?

-Incoming graduate students will gain the ability to enroll for fall courses sometime during the month of June.
+Incoming graduate students will gain the ability to enroll for fall courses in early June.
 The Office of the Registrar will notify you of your registration appointment date (which is the date you begin enrolling).

 All graduate students can view their enrollment appointments via wolverine access student business on the enrollment page.